A young woman takes a bag of purchased items from cashier at the register counter.

 2. Keep your credit card information secure, don’t loan your card to friends, and don’t share images of your credit card on social media.

-3. Making on-time credit card payments demonstrates responsible use and is an important factor in your credit score.
+3. On-time credit card payments demonstrate responsible use and is an important factor in your credit score.

-When you use a credit card responsibly, it can offer you more convenience than other methods of payment, along with benefits such as fraud protection and rewards on your purchases.
-Using a credit card responsibly is also one way to build credit (or rebuild your credit), which can benefit you financially in other ways.
+When you use a credit card responsibly, it can offer you more convenience than paying by cash or check.
+Plus, you may have benefits such as fraud protection and rewards on your purchases.
+Most important, by using a credit card responsibly you can build (or rebuild) credit, which can benefit you financially in other ways.

-First, let’s examine how keeping your credit card information secure and staying aware of your credit card’s terms, like your interest rate, can help with responsible credit card use.
+Let’s examine how keeping your credit card information secure and staying aware of terms on your credit card (like your interest rate) can help with responsible credit card use.

 Keep your credit card secure

-A big part of using a credit card responsibly is keeping your credit card information safe.
-Keep your credit cards in a secure place and always out of view in your car or at your workplace.
+A big part of using a credit card responsibly is to keep your credit card information safe.
+Store your credit cards in a secure place and always out of view in your car or at your workplace.
 You should never loan your cards out to others, share your credit card information or numbers, or post images of your credit card to social media.
-If one of your cards is lost or stolen, it’s important to immediately contact your card issuer.
+If you lose your card or it’s stolen, immediately contact your card issuer.
+You can find their customer service number on your credit card statement and through your mobile banking app.

-If your credit card is lost or stolen and unauthorized purchases are made, you may only be responsible for up to $50, according to the Federal Trade Commission.
+If your credit card is lost or stolen and unauthorized purchases are made, you may only be responsible for up to $50 because of the federal Electronic Funds Transfer Act.
 Some credit card issuers may offer even more protection.
-For instance, Discover offers a $0 Fraud Liability Guarantee, where you’re never responsible for unauthorized purchases on your Discover Card.1
+For instance, Discover offers a $0 Fraud Liability Guarantee, where you’re never held responsible for unauthorized purchases on your Discover Card.1

 Did you know